Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/meetings/GVSU-CIS350-THEFOURCORNERS-2025-01-24.md

 * Start creating Figma board
 * Check to see if Unity is an option for usage with the 2D videogame
 * Set up Jira board into phases (create tickets for each phase)
-* Phase 1 - designing for the front end (Figma) ~ 2-3 weeks
-* Phase 2 - development (adding & debugging features)
-* Phase 3 - create environments (one that is local, one for user testing (UAT), one that is live)